 Greater Wellington Regional Council has produced a useful pamphlet, "Is it safe to swim in Porirua Harbour?" which will give you more details.

-While the fishing in the harbour is not as good as in the past, there are definitely fish.
+While the fishing in the harbour is not as good as in the past, there are definitely fish in the harbour.
 Fishers particularly like the entrances to both arms of the harbour.
-Shellfish are also safest to take from these areas.
+Shellfish are also safest to take from these areas, but never within 3 days after any rainfall which flushes additional contaminants into the harbour.

 Fish taken from the harbour entrance are generally safe to eat.
 Testing has found no concerning levels of chemical pollutants.
 We would advise against fish or shellfish from around stormwater outfalls, particularly next to Porirua Stream and the city centre, where there is a danger from faecal and other bacterial and viral matter.
 Keep to the harbour entrance and outer harbour.